bhbmaster/rhood/README.md

 Rhood provides a text analysis of your robinhood portfolio.
 It provides all of the profile data, order data, open positions, and net profits.

 Rhood provides an excellent way to see your profit for each symbol ever held.
 Robinhood webapp & native application doesn't provide this information (at least I couldn't find it).
 You can see your total revenue, and you can see symbols total return.
-However, robinhoods total return per symbol, seems to clear out if you sell the whole symbol; or maybe part sell of the symbol distorts it too - I am not sure.
+However, robinhood's total return per symbol, seems to clear out if you sell the whole symbol; or maybe part sell of the symbol distorts it too - I am not sure.
 My application, rhood, tells you the total return of each stock regardless of sales.
 This gives you a good idea as to which stocks, crypto or option* were your most advantageous (and least advantageous).

 As this generates very private data, the output should be viewed with discretely.